Personal Data (GDPR)

 Note

 The normalized data is encrypted.
-This means that this happens after the 'extract' or before the 'hydrate'.
+This means that this happens after the extract

 Setup